allepalma/adversarially-motivated-intrinsic-goals/README.md

 ```

 In our project, we mostly worked on the MiniGrid-KeyCorridorS3R3-v0 envronment.
 However, the main.py script can be run
 on any other available MiniGrid envoronment as well.
+The parameters here are the dafault ones from the paper.

 ## Train AMIGo with adaptive t* threshold